 - Add juice and pectin to a large pot and bring to a rolling boil.

-- Boil juice and pectin over medium heat for one minute.
+- Boil the juice and pectin over medium heat for one minute.

 - Add sugar and continue boiling and stirring until sugar completely dissolves.